Challenge / Goal

 During the first year of the pilot phase, the following activities were undertaken:

-- Collection of experiences of using the pilot route from members of the public recruited as ‘feedback providers’, the local cycling association, and through general city feedback, which will be used to improve the measure in the coming years.
+- Collection of experiences of using the pilot route from members of the public recruited as ‘feedback providers, the local cycling association

-- Friction measurement for constant monitoring of the winter route to control that conditions continue to stay safe for cycling and to monitor how well the measure works.
+- Friction measurement for constant monitoring of the winter route so that conditions continue to stay safe for cycling and to monitor how well the measure works